bambee83/bambee83/README.md

 - 🔭 I’m recently studied at hanghae99
 - 🌱 I’m currently learning java, spring boot, MSA
 - 🤔 I'm thinking about how to decorate my Git Profile
-- 🪹 Fun fact : The bean of spring boots is actually coffee beans
+- 🪹 Fun fact : The beans of Spring Boot are actually coffee beans

 <!-- - 💬 Ask me about ...
 - 📫 How to reach me: ...